Craterless Hoba reveals (some of) its secrets Thu 23 April 2026

 At 18 tons, Akebulake is the ninth largest meteorite in the world.
 And the largest found under a rock.

-You can probably guess which theory was resurrected to show how Akebulake skipped like a flat stone through Earth's atmosphere until it settled into place.
-And why none of the Aletai meteorites made craters.
+You can probably guess which theory was resurrected to show why none of them made a crater.
+And how Akebulake skipped like a flat stone through Earth's atmosphere until it settled into place.

 All this is verifiable at List of largest meteorites on Earth - Wikipedia.